top of page

 The Sapphire Mutation: Elevating the Devon Rex with Dominant Blue Eyes

 The Devon Rex has long been celebrated for its whimsical pixie expression and signature velvet-soft waves.
-Today, a breathtaking genetic breakthrough is redefining the breed's beauty: the Dominant Blue Eye (DBE) gene.
+Today, a breathtaking genetic breakthrough is redefining the breed's beauty: the Dominant Blue Eye (DBE ALT) gene.

 PetSecure - Pet Health Insurance